LeDragoX/Win-Debloat-Tools/README.md

 > _Use on a fresh Windows install to note the differences.
 Using an admin account is recommended to avoid any compatibility issues._

 ⚠️ **DISCLAIMER:** You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.
+It's not guaranteed that every feature removed from the system can be easily restored.

 ## 🚀 Download Latest Version